sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 After the design of the automation that retrieves the data form the Excel file, simplify the start form by deleting the not needed fields.

-1. In the Order Processing tab:
+1. In the Order Processing tab :
     - Select three dots next to **Order Processing Form**.
     - Select **Open Editor**.